City College Has Accreditation Reaffirmed, But 'Ongoing Vigilance' Needed

 Messina has more than 28 years of leadership and instructional experience with community colleges.

-“City College of San Francisco has a rich tradition of innovation and student success, grounded in diversity, equity and inclusion," Messina, who declines to be interviewed by The Light, said in a statement.
+“City College of San Francisco has a rich tradition of innovation and student success, grounded in diversity, equity and inclusion," Messina, who declined to be interviewed by The Light, said in a statement.
 "I am honored to join the CCSF community and to work alongside students, faculty, staff, trustees and the broader public to eliminate equity gaps, strengthen student pathways, and lead transformational change.
 I look forward to returning home to the Bay Area and co-creating a bold and inclusive vision for the future of City College.”

 Messina has leaned into leadership positions.
 In 2013, she was a finalist for president of Napa Valley College.
 In 2017, Messina was a finalist for president of Diablo Valley Community College.
 Two years later, she was hired as president of Spokane Falls Community College.